-When the rights to receive cash flows from an asset have been transferred or when a pass-through arrangement has been entered into, the Group and the Company evaluate if, and the extent of, the risks and rewards of ownership that have been retained.
-When substantially all of the risks and rewards of the asset have not been transferred nor retained, the transferred asset continues to be recognised to the extent of the Group's and the Company's continuing involvement.
+When the rights to receive cash flows from an asset have been transferred or when a pass-through arrangement has been entered into, the Group evaluates if, and the extent of, the risks and rewards of ownership that have been retained.
+When substantially all of the risks and rewards of the asset have not been transferred nor retained, the transferred asset continues to be recognised to the extent of the Group's continuing involvement.
 In that case, an associated liability is also recognised.
 The transferred asset and the associated liability are measured on a basis that reflects the rights and obligations retained.